DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="results"></a>
 # Results

-This is the resulting graph visulized as a tag cloud.
+This is the resulting graph visualized as a tag cloud.
-A node is weighted by the *amount of other nodes requiring this node*.
+A node is weighted by the *number of other nodes requiring this node*.

 I used the open source software `gephi` for this visualization.

 <!-- TOC --><a name="top-requiered-courses"></a>
-### Top requiered courses
+### Top required courses
 ![top_required_courses](https://github.com/user-attachments/assets/aacfaa38-56a2-4310-be54-b38ea2a8a09d)

 As we can see, there are courses that are more required than other courses.